OpenCTI-Platform/docs/docs/deployment/authentication.md

         "logout_remote": false
         "want_assertions_signed": true,
         "want_authn_response_signed": true,
-        // "mail_attribute": "email" -- optionnal, to be used when "nameID" is not an email.
+        // "mail_attribute": "email" -- optional, to be used when "nameID" is not an email.
     }
 }
 ```